NEW! Member Login

 In February 2001, he became a member of the Cantors Assembly of America, and from July 2001 until June 2007, he was the Cantor at Temple Emeth in Chestnut Hill, MA.

 Cantor Elías Rosemberg became the 4th cantor in Temple Emanuel's history on July 1, 2007, after being unanimously and enthusiastically approved by Temple Emanuel’s Board and Membership at a special Congregational-Board meeting.

 Cantor Rosemberg enhances the Synagogue life not only as a Hazzan, but with wonderful musical programs and concerts including our successful Shabbat Alive! service.
 Elías also teaches adults and children.
-Last March he lead 30 Temple Emanuel members on a congregational trip to Argentina.
+In March 2012 he lead 30 Temple Emanuel members on a congregational trip to Argentina.

 Since coming to the United States, Elías has continued to receive honors and recognition for his talent as a great singer and as a gifted Hazzan.
 His repertoire includes Cantorial, Israeli, Yiddish, and Ladino, as well as Opera and Broadway selections.
 True to his Argentinean roots, he also enjoys singing Tango.
 In February 2002 he was appointed to sing the memorial prayer at the Holocaust Museum in Washington DC at the Cantors Assembly Convention.